SA0806/P.club_Inductions_Sahiba_240003064/readme.md

 1. Navigate through the homepage and interact with different elements.
 2. Try clicking on the various CTA's to see the results.
-3. Hover over the images to see the zoom effect
+3. Hover over the images to see the zoom effect.